Introduction

 Use Cases

-Workspace-specific commands are ideal for:
+Workspace-specific commands and completions are ideal for:

 - Team Onboarding: New team members can instantly access common build, test, and deployment commands